Kystmuseet Denmark, September 2013

 Alice M. Rudy Price

-Alice M. Rudy Price received a Ph.D. from Temple University, Tyler School of Art specializing in European art and culture at the turn of the century.
-Price and Emily C. Burns are the editors of Mapping Impressionist Painting in a Transnational Context forthcoming from Routledge in May 2021.
+Alice M. Rudy Price received a Ph.D. from Temple University, Tyler School of Art and Architecture specializing in European art and culture at the turn of the century.
+In 2025, Price was funded by Ny Carlsbergfondet for her exhibition concept, “Aging Bodies, Mature Careers.”
+Her research led to the special exhibition “Livstid.
+Modne kvinder i kunsten [Lifetime: Mature Women in the Arts]” held in 2026-2027 at Ribe Kunstmuseum, Skovgaard Museet, and Bornholms Kunstmuseum.
+Price and Emily C. Burns have co-edited, The Routledge Companion to Art and the Formation of Empire (2025), The Routledge Companion to Art and Challenges to Empire (2025), and Mapping Impressionist Painting in a Transnational Context (2021).
 Her dissertation on the Danish artist, Anna Ancher (1859-1935), addressed the artist in relation to the intersecting cultural contexts of rural Denmark, the Skagen Art Colony, Copenhagen and Paris.
 "Loss, the Female Nude and Anna Ancher’s Grief: A Woman's Own Modernism" in Scandinavian Studies 2016) considered Ancher's Grief (1902) in light of the issues it raises about the maternal body, nakedness and grief.
 This is part of a larger project considering modern discourse up through the 21st century representing female bodies that have experienced miscarriage, menopause and aging.

 Price's review of Ordrupgaard's summer 2017 show, Pissarro at St. Thomas appeared in the 19th-Century-Art-Worldwide in the spring of 2018.
 She reviewed spring 2013 show on Anna Ancher at the National Museum of Women in the Arts (NMWA) appeared in the autumn issue of 19th-Century-Art-Worldwide and her “Gendered Interiors” is published on NMWA’s website.